rohanrhu/gdb-frontend/README.md

 ## Plugin Development
 You can read the [Plugin Development Tutorial](https://github.com/rohanrhu/gdb-frontend/wiki/Plugin-Development-Tutorial).

+## Theme Development
+Themes are developed as plugins.

 ## Contributing
 You can contribute with commiting to project or developing a plugin.
 All commits are welcome.